A Nevada teen called his congressman and dropped an F-bomb while demanding action on guns. His school suspended him

 ACLU: Discipline ‘will have a chilling effect’

-By Tuesday, when news of his suspension began to make headlines, Christensen was somewhat contrite.
+By Tuesday, when news of his suspension began to make headlines, Christiansen was somewhat contrite.

 “I totally understand that’s not maybe the wording I should have used but it’s still my right to use that word,” he told KOLO, a CNN affiliate.
 “I personally thought that I had the political privacy to make a phone call to any representative and tell them how I feel.”